4d/4D-NetKit/README.md

 |success|Boolean| True if the email is successfully deleted|
 |statusText|Text| Status message returned by the server or last error returned by the 4D error stack|
 |errors|Collection| Collection of errors.
 Not returned if the server returns a `statusText`|

+**Note:** You may not be able to delete items in the recoverable items deletions folder (for more information, see the [Microsoft's documentation website](https://learn.microsoft.com/en-us/graph/api/message-delete?view=graph-rest-1.0&tabs=http)).

 #### Example